0xj0hn/THE_HIVE/network-attacks/untitled/physical-attacks.md

 ### <mark style="color:blue;">Exploitation:</mark>

 when grub options are displayed press `‘e’`.
 Then you will land in a screen such as this.
-Now you must go to the kernal line as shown below and add in:
+Now you must go to the kernel line as shown below and add in:

 ```
 'init=bin/bash'